-Usage Kyrgyz, Russian, English, Belarusian, Bulgarian, Indonesian, Kazakh, Macedonian, Malay, Persian, Tajik, Ukrainian, Uzbek
+Usage Kyrgyz, Armenian, Belarusian, Bengali, Bulgarian, English, Hindi, Indonesian, Kazakh, Macedonian, Malay, Mongolian, Persian, Russian, Tajik, Ukrainian, Uyghur, Uzbek

-Scripts Бишкек(Kyrgyz, Russian, Bulgarian, Macedonian, Tajik, Uzbek Cyrillic) Бішкек(Belarusian, Kazakh, Ukrainian) بىشكەك(Kazakh Arabic) بيسهكيك(Malay Jawi) بیشکک(Persian)
+Scripts Бишкек(Kyrgyz, Bulgarian, Macedonian, Mongolian Cyrillic, Russian, Tajik, Uzbek Cyrillic) Բիշքեկ(Armenian) Бішкек(Belarusian, Kazakh, Ukrainian) বিশকেক(Bengali) बिश्केक(Hindi) بىشكەك(Kazakh Arabic, Uyghur) بیشکک(Persian)

 Meaning uncertain.
-One theory suggests that it comes from a word meaning "whorl, whisk" in Kyrgyz, referring to a tool used to prepare kumis (a dairy product).
-It could also mean "five heights" from Kyrgyz беш (besh) meaning "five" and бийик (biyik) meaning "tall, high" or "five chiefs" from беш (besh) meaning "five" and the Turkish title beg meaning "chieftain, master".
+One theory suggests that it comes from a word meaning "whorl, whisk" in Kyrgyz, referring to a tool used to prepare kumis (a traditional dairy product).
+It could also mean "five heights" from Kyrgyz беш (besh) meaning "five" and бийик (biyik) meaning "tall, high", or it could mean "five chiefs" from беш (besh) meaning "five" and the Turkish title beg meaning "chieftain, master".
 This is the name of the capital city of Kyrgyzstan.